Loading Human: Chapter 1 Review

 Simply Put

 Loading Human: Chapter 1 is an intriguing way to experience human relationships in a virtual sci-fi setting, but I kept wanting more sci-fi elements.
-The control scheme is overly cumbersome, and there is only a handful of meaningful interaction between your father and Alice.
-There just isn’t enough game here to justify the price tag.
-There are some neat moments, but I didn’t feel invested in the world or care enough to pick up every single object. or even play through fragments multiple times for trophies.
+The control scheme is overly cumbersome, and there are only a handful of meaningful interactions between your father and Alice.
+There just isn't enough game here to justify the price tag.
+There are some neat moments, but I didn't feel invested in the world or care enough to pick up every single object or even play through fragments multiple times for trophies.

 Note: Loading Human: Chapter 1 was reviewed on PlayStation VR.
 A digital copy of the game was provided by the publisher/developer.